Arthritis Doctor Q&A

-If your joints are stiff and sore from arthritis, come to American Pain and Wellness, where our medical staff can provide you with treatment specific to your needs near you in Plano, TX.
-Call our office for more information or schedule an appointment online with one of our doctors.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County TX.
+If your joints are stiff and sore from arthritis, come to American Pain and Wellness, where our medical staff can provide you with treatment specific to your needs.
+We have convenient locations to serve you in Texas.
+For more information, please call us or request an appointment online.

 Arthritis is a chronic condition affecting the lives of millions of people across the world.
 Arthritis occurs when the joints undergo wear and tear.
 Range of motion is affected and pain is usually present.
 Fortunately, there are medical professionals who dedicate their entire careers to helping people with arthritis.

 The best doctor to see for arthritis depends on the patient’s individual condition and situation.
 In general, a pain management specialist can help those with arthritis.
 They may also be referred to a rheumatologist or an orthopedic physician.

 Patients might need an orthopedic physician if they are experiencing:

 – Musculoskeletal or joint or pain that began after an injury

 – Progressively worsening hip or knee pain that becomes exacerbated with weight bearing